2019 NBA Finals: Game 6

 Leonard scored 22 points and had six rebounds and was named the NBA Finals MVP after Toronto won 114–110 over Golden State to claim its first championship in franchise history.
 Thompson scored a game-high 30 points for the Warriors, but was lost for the game with 2:22 remaining in the third quarter after landing awkwardly and suffering a torn anterior cruciate ligament (ACL) in his left knee on a drive to the basket contested by Danny Green.
-The Warriors managed to remain in the game until a missed 3-pointer by Curry in the final seconds of the game.
-Trying to secure the ball after the miss, Golden State called a timeout, but they did not have any left, and were assessed a technical foul.
+With the Raptors leading 111–110, the Warriors managed to force a turnover with 9.6 seconds left in the game, but Curry missed a three-pointer that would have forced a Game 7.
+Trying to secure the ball after the miss, Iguodala called a timeout, but the Warriors did not have any left, and were assessed a technical foul.
 It was academic, as time would have otherwise expired had they not attempted to stop the clock.
-Leonard was awarded free throws.
+Leonard was awarded three free throws to seal the Raptors' first-ever NBA championship title.

 Lowry and Siakam led Toronto with 26 points each.
 Lowry scored 11 of his points in the first two-plus minutes of the contest.
 Van Vleet finished with 22 points, including 12 in the final period, and made five of the team's 13 three-pointers.
 Siakam added 10 rebounds.
 Curry had 21 points for Golden State, but he was hounded by the Raptors in the fourth quarter without Durant or Thompson available.
 Draymond Green had a triple-double with 11 points, 19 rebounds and 13 assists, but committed eight turnovers.
 Iguodala had 22 points despite shooting only 1 of 5 on free throws.

 Leonard averaged 28.5 points per game in the series, and joined Kareem Abdul-Jabbar and LeBron James as the only players to be named Finals MVP with two different teams.
-Toronto was the first Canadian team to win the NBA title and the first non-American team to win any of the Big Four North American sports titles since the Toronto Blue Jays of Major League Baseball won the World Series in October 1993.
+Toronto was the first Canadian team to win the NBA title and the first non-American team to win any of the Big Four North American sports titles since the Toronto Blue Jays of Major League Baseball won the World Series in October of 1993.
 This was the Warriors' last game ever at Oracle Arena, as they moved to the new Chase Center across the bay in San Francisco at the beginning of the 2019–20 season.
 They finished 0–3 at home in the series.
+The road team won the last five games of the series, the longest string of road wins in one Finals.